-Evaluation strongly influences how students learn, which is why it is important that it is properly aligned with educational and teaching activities.
+Assessment strongly influences how students learn, which is why it is important that it is properly aligned with education and teaching activities.
 Only then can you achieve an effective learning process.

-This is not the case when the evaluation tests other competencies than the ones that were developed during the educational and teaching activities, for example:
+This is not the case when the assessment measures other competencies than the ones that were developed during teaching activities, for example:

 - Does a certain course unit aim at students being able to run a marathon?
-Then your educational activities had better not exist out of formal lectures comprising an overview of various running disciplines.
+Then your teaching activities had better not consist of formal lectures comprising an overview of various running disciplines.
 Neither is an exam with multiple choice questions about Olympic marathon winners appropriate.
 Surely the students will then focus on cramming marathon winners rather than on training for a marathon.
 The course unit then defeats its purpose.

-Read the sources upon which this educational tip is based:
+Consult the secondary literature upon which this Education Tip is based:

 - Biggs, J.B.
 (1999, 2011).
 Teaching for Quality Learning at University.
 Buckingham: Open University Press.